THE SACRIFICE FOR SIN

 However, there is more to be said about the sacrifice of the first-born, which will reveal to us both why it occupies such a pivotal place in the whole system of sacrificial worship, and why - the third and most fundamental reason why - God introduced animal-sacrifices in the Old Testament.

 This had two purposes.
 The first was to remind the Jews of how, through the mercy of God, their first-born had been spared the fate of the first-born of Egypt.
-The second, and more important, was to hint at the real identity of the Lamb Who had delivered them, and at the context in which He would be revealed to Israel…
+The second, and more important, was to hint at the real identity of the Lamb Who had delivered them, and at the context in which He would be revealed to Israel… As the Church sings of St. Symeon, the God-receiver: “O blessed priest, thou didst offer up the sacrifices of the law, the lambs, for ineffable mercy, showing forth beforehand the Blood of the Saviour…”[8]

 This is where the Gospel account of the Meeting of the Lord in the Temple becomes so important.
 Christ is offered as the first-born of His Mother and supposed father.
 But He is not one first-born among many.
-He is the only first-born who literally fulfils the commandment of the Law.
+He is the only first-born who literally fulfills the commandment of the Law.
 For, as Blessed Theophylact writes, “The law said, Every male that openeth the womb shall be called holy to the Lord.
 Only with Christ did this literally occur.
-He Himself opened the womb of the Virgin at His birth, while all other wombs which have borne a child have been first opened by a man…”[8]
+He Himself opened the womb of the Virgin at His birth, while all other wombs which have borne a child have been first opened by a man…”[9]

-The virginity of Mary was known to the small band assembled in the Temple that day.
+Christ, as we have seen, was the only first-born son in history who opened His mother’s womb.
+This implied that His Mother was a Virgin… The virginity of Mary was known to the small band assembled in the Temple that day.
 For, as St. Demetrius of Rostov writes, “The Holy Fathers [Gregory of Nyssa, Cyril of Alexandria and Andrew of Crete] relate that the Prophet Zacharias, father of the Forerunner, entered the Temple to participate in the rite of the Purification of the immaculate Virgin.
 He had the Theotokos stand not in the place assigned to mothers waiting for cleansing, but in that for maidens, where married women were not allowed.
 Seeing this, the scribes and Pharisees murmured.
 Zacharias announced to them that Mary remained a virgin after giving birth.
 As they did not believe him, the saint explained that all creation serves its Master and is in His power, and that God is perfectly capable of enabling a virgin to give birth and remain a virgin.
-‘Most truly, she is a virgin,’ he insisted: ‘wherefore, I have permitted her to stand in the place appointed for virgins’.”[9]So Christ was the First-Born in a special and unique sense, both Divinely and humanly speaking.
+‘Most truly, she is a virgin,’ he insisted: ‘wherefore, I have permitted her to stand in the place appointed for virgins’.”
+[10] So Christ was the First-Born both Divinely and humanly speaking.
 As the liturgical text puts it: “the firstborn Word and Son of the Father without beginning, the firstborn Child of a Mother who had not known man”.
+[11]

 Then the Elder Symeon, having been told by the Holy Spirit that he would not see death until he had seen the Lord’s Christ, entered the Temple, and, taking the Lord in his arms, uttered the famous words: “Lord, now lettest Thou Thy servant depart in peace, for mine eyes have seen Thy salvation, a light to enlighten the Gentiles and the glory of Thy people Israel…”